crimsonpistil/hunt-reference/README.md

 ---

 ## Running it

-Serve the repo root over HTTP and open the landing page:
+Access the live site at `hunt.6b74.dev` or serve the repo root over HTTP and open the landing page:

 ```
 cd hunt-reference